In this tutorial, we look at an example of a problem and solution essay for IELTS writing.

 As with an opinion essay in task 2, there is no right or wrong answer.
 What is being tested is your competence in writing English, not your skills as a policy-maker!

-Each of these questions has something in common.
+Each of the questions above has something in common.

 As usual, the structure of the question should give you your cue for how to structure your answer.